edwin/embeddable-artemis-server-and-junit-5/README.md

-# Creating an Embeddable ActiveMQ Server using Artemis for Unit Testing
+# Creating an Embeddable JMS Server using Artemis for Unit Testing

 ## Tools
  - Java 11